- About Indiana Dunes Tourism

 Mitch Peters, President:

-Mitch is serving his second term on the Indiana Dunes Tourism Board of Directors and is appointed by the Porter County Council.
+Mitch joined the Indiana Dunes Tourism Board of Directors in 2010 and is appointed by the Porter County Council.
 Mitch graduated from Valparaiso University with degrees in elementary education and law.
 He has been an attorney since 1986.
 Mitch is also a veteran of the United States Navy.
-He is involved in numerous organizations, including Respite House, a halfway house for men seeking recovery from addiction and alcohol.
+He is involved in numerous organizations, including the Respite House, a halfway house for men seeking recovery from addiction and alcohol.
 In his spare time, Mitch enjoys hunting, fishing, archery and golf.

 Scott Tuft, Vice President:

 Richard Riley, Treasurer:

-Richard is serving his second term on the Indiana Dunes Tourism Board of Directors and is appointed by Porter County Commissioner John Evans.
+Richard joined the Indiana Dunes Tourism Board of Directors in 2012 and is appointed by Porter County Commissioner John Evans.
 Riley is an attorney specializing in real estate zoning for telecommunications structures, and he and his wife, Ann, are also owners of Riley’s Railhouse Bed & Breakfast in Chesterton.
 Riley has two children, Rebecca and Christopher, and two stepchildren, Angela and Lauren.

 Dr. John Johnson:

 Dr. John Johnson previously served on the Indiana Dunes Tourism Board of Directors and was instrumental in the development of the Indiana Dunes Visitor Center and the partnership with the Indiana Dunes National Lakeshore.
-He was asked to serve again by Porter County Commissioner Nancy Adams.
+He was asked to serve again by the Porter County Commissioners in 2011.
 Dr. Johnson, a resident of Valparaiso, has been the proprietor of The Inn at Aberdeen in Valparaiso since 1995.
 He is also the owner of Immediate Care Center: The Doctor Is In, which is located in Schererville.
 He serves on the boards of Porter-Starke Services and Pines Village Retirement Center, and he is on the HealthLinc Quality Assurance Committee.
 He completed his undergraduate degree and medical school at Indiana University.